Mom, can you believe the year is almost over?

-As soon as I read the quiz, Aconitum came to my mind because Aconitum suits symptoms with a rapid onset, after the patient has been chilled or exposed to dry cold.
+As soon as I read the quiz, Aconite came to my mind because Aconite suits symptoms with a rapid onset, after the patient has been chilled or exposed to dry cold winds.
 Those needing Aconite tend to be restless, fearful, and oversensitive to pain.
-Aconitum is an important remedy for ailments that began after shock or fright.
+Aconitum is an important remedy for ailments that begin after shock or fright.
 The quiz seemed easy to me, but maybe there’s a catch in it.

 No, no catch, it was easy, you are both right!!!!